Gonzalo Peillat

-Gonzalo Peillat (born 12 August 1992) is an Argentine-German field hockey player who plays as a defender for German club Mannheimer HC and for the Germany national team.
+Gonzalo Peillat (born 12 August 1992) is a field hockey player who plays as a defender for Men's Feldhockey Bundesliga club Mannheimer HC.
+Born in Argentina, he represents Germany at international level.
+He previously played for his country of birth national team.
 In 2015, Peillat was awarded the FIH 2014 Rising Star of the Year.

-He ended his Argentina career with a total of 153 caps and 176 goals and he is also considered as one of the greatest Argentine field hockey players of all-time.
+He ended his Argentina career with a total of 153 caps and 176 goals.
 He represented Argentina in field hockey from 2011 to 2018 before switching his allegiance to Germany as of 2022.
-His girlfriend Florencia Habif is also a field hockey player.

 Club career

 Peillat played for Club Ferrocarril Mitre in Argentina until the 2014 World Cup.
 After this tournament, he wanted to improve his play so he transferred to the Netherlands to play for HGC.
 During the 2014 Dutch winter break he played his first season in the Hockey India League for the Kalinga Lancers and in the 2015 Hockey India League played for the Uttar Pradesh Wizards.
 After he became topscorer in the 2015–16 Dutch hoofdklasse season with 33 goals, he transferred to German club Mannheimer HC.
 In the 2016 and 2017 German winterbreak he again played for the Uttar Pradesh Wizards in the 2016 and 2017 Hockey India League.
 In the 2018 winter break when there was no Hockey India League, he played in the Malaysia Hockey League for Terengganu Hockey Team.
 In April 2018 he renewed his contract for Mannheim for another three years until 2021.
 He also participated in the premier division hockey league in Bangladesh for Mohameddan Sporting Club.